 I must admit I’ve been known to be an outhouse hole diver on some occasions in the past.
 It’s widely known by construction people in the area that old outhouse holes are prime locations to find antique bottles, tableware and any number of other artifacts that were tossed into the holes with the other crap in days of old.
 I have a nice collection of these tainted treasures on display at my home — outside, of course, because my wife doesn’t allow them inside for some unknown reason.

 When I first moved to Dayton several years ago, there was still standing a fine, old two-story outhouse behind a rooming house in old downtown Dayton.
 There was a ramp from the second story of the adjacent Union Hotel that allowed access to the upper level.
-I never did understand how the person in the bottom level avoided getting pelted by a load of crap from above.
+I never did understand how the person in the bottom level avoided getting pelted from above.
 The old timers obviously had a system figured out.

 At my uncle’s ranch in Paradise Valley, there was a big three-seater at the nearby fishpond campground.
 This obviously was for families who liked to do everything together.

 A favorite trick played by youngsters, especially at Halloween, was to lift the outhouse of an unsuspecting neighbor and moving it back a few feet from where it usually sat.
 When the neighbor, or the neighbor’s kids, stumbled out in the evening darkness to take care of business, they would end up falling headlong into the stinking pit, much to the delight of the perpetrators.